Troy, Montana: Economy and recreation

 The area is covered by the Lincoln County Port Authority.
 Troy's modern economy is largely based on "mining, education, retail, and tourism," while its historical economy was based on mining and logging.
 A train freight yard, a sawmill, and an ore processing facility were the main employers until they were lost to relocation and fires in the late 1920s, just before the Great Depression.
 Gold, galena, and vermiculite were mined beginning in the late 1800s.
 During World War I, the town's mines produced lead, zinc, and silver, with much zinc exported to Belgium.
 In 2020, the Montana Community Solar Project assessed Troy public schools for their solar power potential and found the high school building had good potential.
 Since 2008, the school and city have been partially fueled by wood pellet waste from nearby lumber mills, replacing fuel oil use.

 Notable nearby attractions include the Kootenai Falls and the Kootenai Falls Swinging Bridge, which was rebuilt in 2019 due to its increasing popularity.
 The Theodore Roosevelt Memorial Bridge in Troy is listed on the National Register of Historic Places.

 Local activities include hiking, snowmobiling, camping, boating, rafting, bird watching, fishing, and geocaching.
 The Rocky Mountain Elk Foundation was founded by four Troy hunters to help conserve elk and other wildlife species.
 There is a disc golf course at the Troy Museum and Visitors' Center, which also hosts art events with the local glass art guild.
 Nearby parks host various cultural and music festivals.

-Goverenment
+Government

 Troy has a mayor and four city councilors.
 Each member has a four year term.
 Incumbent T.J.
 Boswell was elected mayor during the 2025 elections.
 Boswell was previously sworn in as mayor in November 2024 after the resignation of Chuck Ekstedt.